 Priced at $4,875, an instrument this good doesn’t come cheap.
 But on the other hand, it’s much less expensive than a prewar example.
 Whether for performing or recording, the D-MA would make an ideal go-to guitar for the serious picker: an heirloom-quality instrument that sounds excellent out of the box, and which is sure to only sound better with age.

-Non-cutaway dreadnought size; solid Adirondack spruce top; solid mahogany back and sides; gloss nitrocellulose lacquer finish
+BODY: Non-cutaway dreadnought size; solid Adirondack spruce top; solid mahogany back and sides; gloss nitrocellulose lacquer finish.

-Mahogany neck; ebony fretboard; 25.4-inch scale length; 1 3/4-inch nut; Waverly tuners; satin nitrocellulose finish
+NECK: Mahogany neck; ebony fretboard; 25.4-inch scale length; 1 3/4-inch nut; Waverly tuners; satin nitrocellulose finish.

 This article originally appeared in the April 2017 issue of Acoustic Guitar magazine.